cose-wg/cose-spec/draft-schaad-cose.md

 ~~~~

-The top level of each of the COSE message structures are encoded as arrays.
+The top level of each of the COSE message structures are encoded as maps.
 We use an integer to distinguish between the different security message types.
+By searching for the integer under the label identified by msg_type
-By looking at the integer in the first element, one can determine which security message is
+(which is in turn an integer), one can determine which security message is
-being used and thus what the syntax is for the rest of the elements in the array.
+being used and thus what the syntax is for the rest of the elements in the map.

-Implementations SHOULD be prepared to find an integer in the location which does not correspond to the values 1 to 3.
+Implementations SHOULD be prepared to find an integer under this label which does not correspond to the values 1 to 3.
 If this is found then the client MUST stop attempting to parse the structure and fail.
 Clients need to recognize that the set of values could be extended at a later date, but should not provide a security service based on guesses of what is there.